What Do Concierge Do?

 - Conference Concierge

-There were about 32,500 jobs for Concierge in 2016 (in the United States).
+In the United States, there were 32,500 jobs for Concierge in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,700 new jobs for Concierge by 2026.
-There will be an estimated 5,000 positions for Concierge per year.
+The BLS estimates 5,000 yearly job openings in this field.

 The states with the most job growth for Concierge are Rhode Island, Vermont, and Idaho.
 Watch out if you plan on working in Wyoming, West Virginia, or New Mexico.
 These states have the worst job growth for this type of profession.